chromaui/learnstorybook.com/content/intro-to-storybook/react/en/composite-component.md

 ## Automated testing

-In the previous chapter we learned how to snapshot test stories using Storyshots.
-With `Task` there wasn’t a lot of complexity to test beyond that it renders OK.
-Since `TaskList` adds another layer of complexity we want to verify that certain inputs produce certain outputs in a way amenable to automatic testing.
-To do this we’ll create unit tests using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) and [@storybook/testing-react](https://storybook.js.org/addons/@storybook/testing-react).
+In the previous chapter, we learned how to snapshot test stories using Storyshots.
+With `Task`, there wasn’t much complexity to test beyond that it renders OK.
+Since `TaskList` adds another layer of complexity, we want to verify that certain inputs produce certain outputs in a way amenable to automatic testing.
+To do this, we’ll create unit tests using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) and [@storybook/testing-react](https://storybook.js.org/addons/@storybook/testing-react).

 ![Testing library logo](/intro-to-storybook/testinglibrary-image.jpeg)